 The requisite number of 3 patients was evaluable from a total of 6 patients enrolled in the cohort.
 In two of these three patients their disease had not progressed on treatment, based on several criteria including the monoclonal protein, and was considered stable at week 3 and week 6, the end of the dosing regimen.
 Three patients were withdrawn from the study by their physicians due to disease progression before completing treatment.
 One of the responding patients has continued to have Stable Disease at week 10, a month after the end of treatment with SNS01-T.”

-The Hygiology Post welcomes feedback from readers on all six parts of the series (individually and/or as a total package) upon completion of the series as to whether the articles help fulfill its vision and mission.
+The Hygiology Post welcomes feedback from readers as to whether the articles (individually and/or collectively) help fulfill its vision and mission.

 Louis DeCola, Jr. © 2012 The Hygiology Post